Sonbhadra district

 In 2018 Uttar Pradesh's chief minister Yogi Adityanath recognised Sonbhadra as a tourist hub in Purvanchal region and further promoted by Uttar Pradesh Tourism Department.

 In February 2020, a Press Trust of India (PTI) news report incorrectly claimed that the Geological Survey of India (GSI) had found 3,000 tonne of gold deposits in Sonbhadra district.
 PTI later stated on Twitter that the GSI had told PTI that there had been no such discovery of large gold deposits in the district.

 History

 The Valley of Son and Belan Rivers abounds in caves which were the earliest dwellings of the primeval inhabitants.
-This area had been the centre of activities of pre-historic humans which is evident from the rock paintings (pre-historic cave art) found in abundance in this region.
+This area had been the centre of activities of prehistoric humans, which is evident from the rock paintings (pre-historic cave art) found in abundance in this region.
 These paintings are of the periods ranging from Mesolithic to Paleolithic ages.